[So say]

 Reference Edition: Leone, Tzetzae Historiae

-The smaller error has been to assume that the missing speech verb must have been within the excerpted lines, and to find it by emending the pronoun σφᾶς (‘them’) to φας᾽ (‘they say’).
-Thus Bernabé in PEG, Davies in EGF and Bolton (Aristeas, 8), while Vecchiato in EGEP marked σφᾶς corrupt and noted the traditional emendation.
+The smaller error has been to assume that the missing speech verb must have been within the excerpted lines, and to “find” it by emending the pronoun σφᾶς (“them”) to φας᾽ (“they say”).
+Thus Bernabé in PEG, Davies in EGF and Bolton, while Vecchiato in EGEP marked σφᾶς corrupt and noted the traditional emendation.
 It is much better to assume the missing speech verb was in the line preceding this excerpt, allowing Ἰσσηδοὶ to be either the speech verb’s subject or in apposition.
 Dowden in BNJ differently emended to genitive σφῶν, although there is nothing wrong with καθύπερθεν taking accusative σφᾶς: this construction is paralleled by e.g. μιν καθύπερθεν in Iliad 2.754.

 Commentary:

-These rare verbatim lines from the Arimaspeia confirm the accuracy of later writers’ reports about the poem, particularly Herodotos’ description of the one-eyed Arimasps living above the Issedones, and his report that the Issedones described what was above them (but this excerpt does not confirm Herodotos’ claim that Aristeas went no further than the Issedones).
+These rare verbatim lines from the Arimaspeia provide important confirmation of later writers’ reports about the poem, particularly of Herodotos’ description of one-eyed Arimasps living above the Issedones and his report that the poem included an account of what the Issedones had said about what was beyond them.

 These lines and another excerpt preserved by a Roman-era writer known as pseudo-Longinus also confirm that the Arimaspeia was a traditional poem in the same style as the Homeric epics and Hesiodic poetry, including dactylic hexameter verse and early Ionic dialect (albeit probably not perfectly preserved).
 The fifth line is particularly close to a line used twice in the Iliad, demonstrating vividly how the authors of the Iliad and Arimaspeia were both part of a common poetic community and joint heirs of a shared language of formulas developed through older traditions of oral extemporaneous performance.